New York Habitat Blog - Home

 At first glance, Canary Wharf may not be what most people associate with London.
 With the towering, glassy skyscrapers, indoor shopping malls and outdoor seating for the after-work dinner set, this part of the city looks and feels “new”—centuries removed from the usual images of Olde English abbeys and ancestral palaces.
-Well, New York Habitat would like to welcome you to 21st century London—and to our modern, conveniently equipped rental accommodations in contemporary Tower Hamlets, Canary Wharf.
+Well, New York Habitat would like to welcome you to 21st century London—and to our modern, conveniently equipped vacation rentals in contemporary Tower Hamlets, Canary Wharf.

 The glittering skyline of this seemingly unbroken-in section of London, however, belies the Docklands’ long history as an important center for trade and shipping, particularly during the period of the British Empire.
 Its maritime role is hinted at in the names of local streets (Fisherman’s Way and East India Dock Road among them) and pubs still steeped in long-ago lore.